KoboldM/Metawhale-UI-Redesign/README.md

 ```

+8 August 2019
+ - I just realized I haven't used Vuex router at all
+ - Possibly, it should only be used once there is actual data flowing ( for charts etc ) in the app?

+---

 To install & run ( Vue UI ) ( Recommended )
   1) Use command ``` vue ui ``` to launch the Vue UI